-But in order to avoid riding in style — with germs, there are some precautions you should take before you hit the road.
+Considering our vehicles are familiar and comfortable to us, it makes sense to embrace the road warrior approach for vacation.
+But in order to avoid riding in style with germs, there are some precautions you should take before you hit the road.

 Start by cleaning and disinfecting your vehicle thoroughly.
 Wipe down all high-touch surfaces and parts (windows, seat belts, the steering wheel, door handles, controls, etc.).
 And be sure to keep antibacterial wipes and hand sanitizer in the car so you can wipe down everything and passengers can clean their hands after each stop.

 Before stopping for gas or food, designate a runner for travel-related tasks.
 Have one or two people who aren’t at high risk go in to grab snacks or buy gas if you don’t want to pay at the pump.
 Just make sure your designated runners mask up and clean their hands thoroughly before getting back in the car.

-The carpool option with rideshare apps might allow you to save big during certain times of the day, but right now, it’s not worth it given the increased risk that comes with being in close proximity to a stranger.
+The carpool option with ride-share apps might allow you to save big during certain times of the day, but right now, it’s not worth it given the increased risk that comes with being in close proximity to a stranger.

 So, keep rides limited to you and the people you’re traveling with.
 And when possible, ride in the back seat instead of the passenger’s seat to keep a little distance between you and the driver.

 Ultimately, it’s up to you.
 Just keep the risks in mind when making the decision.
-If you’re sick or at higher risk for the coronavirus, it is probably best to stay on the ground.
+If you’re sick or at higher risk for COVID-19, it is probably best to stay on the ground.
 The same goes for any friends or family members who want to travel with you.
 “The decision on whether you should fly depends on your personal level of risk tolerance and being aware of the local rates of COVID-19 at both your starting and final destinations,” says Dr. Khabbaza.
 “If you do choose to fly, it can be done safely by sticking to the basics.”